The 34th International Annual

 From the complete beginner to the professional dancer

-This non-residential course is designed for all levels from the absolute beginner to the professional dancer and concentrates on the technique, presentation & notation of Baroque dance.
-It allows students to immerse themselves in a number of skills associated with Baroque dance that are usually not possible to cover during a weekend course or series of evening classes.
-Modules may be attended independently and participants may enrol for one or two modules, or on a part-time basis.
+This non-residential course is designed for all levels from the absolute beginner to the professional dancer and concentrates on the technique, presentation & notation of Baroque dance, leading to an afternoon performance of a Baroque style entertainment.
+This course allows students to immerse themselves in a number of skills associated with Baroque dance that are usually not possible to cover during a weekend course or series of evening classes.
+Participants may enrol for the Main Module or both.
+Please contact Philippa if you wish to attend on a part-time basis.

 Focusing on a sound technical foundation, this intensive course equips newcomers to Baroque dance with a thorough grounding in basic skills and provides the more experienced dancer with the opportunity for further in-depth study on various aspects of Baroque dance.